eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 > [Venerable xkcd "Workflow" comic](https://xkcd.com/1172)

-### What if a breakage causes rules to report incorrectly, but doesn't cause `npm lint` to crash?
+### What if a breakage causes rules to report incorrectly, but doesn't cause `npm test:eslint-compat` to crash?

 Checking for incorrect rule reports is not handled by this RFC.
 All recent significant downstream breakages caused rules to fully crash.